-The first vintage rod I bought was at a car boot sale.
-I bought my Olympic Match 13 for the bargain price of a fiver!
-The rod is ideal for float fishing and light ledgering and it's the rod I have to thank for taking me on the start of a nostalgic journey.
+The first vintage rod I bought was this Olympic Match 13 from a car boot sale for the bargain price of a fiver!
+The match float rod is hollow fiberglass and it's the rod I have to thank for taking me on the start of a nostalgic journey.

 A Gladding Sealey 13ft Black Arrow 2 Float Rod, which I bought in a job lot with some other vintage tackle.
 It was in near mint condition with its original bag and I used it to float fish a few times but found the tip too light.
 I sold it to a local guy who also collected old rods.

 One of Woolworth's rods, a Winfield Young Anglers 56, a fibreglass, 5ft 6inch rod, hence the '56'.
 Ideal for some vintage spinning fishing.
 A local bloke bought this rod for his son who was just getting into fishing and wanted a short rod that his son could learn the basics with.

 I bought this very heavy, solid fibreglass Allcocks Seaswell rod and intended to repair the broken line guides.
 The different sections made up a 9ft or 10ft rod and I decided I didn't have the knowledge or experience to do it justice and it was sold to someone in Scotland.

 Another Olympic Match 13.
 This one was bought in a job lot of vintage tackle and although the model name had worn off, it still had the 'Olympic' logo.
 I fitted a new line guide to the tip before selling it and then it got lost in the post.